-Madison Police report 'significant progress' in investigation of UW student's assault
+Madison police report 'significant progress' in investigation of UW student's assault

 Around 2:30 a.m.
 Sunday, homeowners in the 300 block of West Wilson Street reported finding the woman, a UW-Madison student in her early 20s, suffering life-threatening injuries.

-The woman, who remains in a nearby hospital, is expected to survive.
+The woman, who remains in a local hospital, is expected to survive.

 People are also reading…

-University leaders who led the university's annual ceremony for incoming students Tuesday expressed sympathy for the victim and her family and offered safety reminders for incoming students.
+University leaders who led UW-Madison's annual ceremony for incoming students Tuesday expressed sympathy for the victim and her family and offered safety reminders for incoming students.

 “We are holding the student and her family in our hearts at this terrible moment, and I hope that you will as well,” Chancellor Jennifer Mnookin said.
 “You may also be wondering if you can feel safe here — the answer is mostly yes, Madison is generally quite a safe city.
 But no place is completely safe, including Madison, and I so wish it were otherwise.”